 Samantha Flener is an associate in the Health Care Litigation and Disputes practice in Nashville.
+Client-driven service is at the heart of everything Ms. Flener does: she lives by the maxim “when a wave comes, go deep,” showing up every single day to dive in and do what needs to be done to get the right results.
 She works with a wide range of health care entities, including profit and not-for-profit hospital systems, ambulatory surgery centers, air ambulance services, specialty providers, physician groups and ancillary service providers, and medical device companies to develop smart and efficient solutions tailored specifically to client needs.

 Samantha’s representative work includes: